 Key attributes for the board: Founder and major shareholder of Medartis AG.
 He complements the Board with his in-depth knowledge of the dental and medical device industries through personal management experience and various shareholdings.
 As major shareholder, he also represents continuity, stability and credibility.

-Dominik Ellenrieder Non-executive Member
+Dominik Ellenrieder

 Vice Chairman of the Board | Board Member since 2000